-The mathematical description and use of systems belonging to either of the above listed categories involves new challenges that go beyond classical setups.
-Regarding large scale systems, specific advances have been made in recent years in the description of (a.1) complex manufacturing systems (e.g. semiconductor manufacturing); (a.2) large scale communication networks (e.g. WWW).
+The mathematical description and use of systems belonging to either of the above listed categories involves specific challenges.
+Regarding large scale systems, advances have been made in recent years in the description of: (a.1) complex manufacturing systems (e.g. semiconductor manufacturing) and (a.2) large scale communication networks (e.g., WWW) (Alpcan, Basar, & Tempo, 2005).

-Fields of intense research activity within systems with decentralized control units are: (b.1) wireless ad-hoc networks; (b.2) vehicle traffic control (ground traffic - highways; airplane traffic).
+Fields of intense research activity within systems with decentralized control units are: (b.1) wireless ad-hoc networks; (b.2) vehicle traffic control (ground traffic-highways, Giridhar & Kumar, 2006; Varaiya, 2005; airplane traffic, see the Hybridge website: http://hosted.nlr.nl/public/hosted-sites/hybridge).

 Hybrid and event-driven (including jump parameters) stochastic systems are gaining increasing popularity mainly for their versatility in accommodating diverse needs in a number of modeling contexts.
 Systems with communication constraints have become a hot research subject since constraints and delays in communication are important aspects for highly performing distributed systems.
-Finally, hidden Markov models are being used in many application endeavors, including image and speech processing as well as some recently emerging areas such as genome analysis.
+Finally, hidden Markov models (Elliott, Aggoun, & Moore, 1995) are being used in many application problems, including image and speech processing as well as some recently emerging areas such as genome analysis.

-Despite the recent progresses in the above listed modeling fields, it appears however that a long road is still to be covered and, in certain cases, that only the tip of the iceberg has been as far unveiled.
+Despite the recent progresses in the above listed modeling fields, it appears that a long road is still to be covered and, in certain cases, that only the tip of the iceberg has been as far unveiled.